cycloptux/GiselleBot-Documentation/docs/source/custom-reactions.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Edits an existing custom reaction for the current server.
-Users can only edit their own custom reactions.
+Global custom reactions can only be edited by the bot owner.

 You cannot edit the trigger text of a custom reaction: if you want to change the trigger text of a reaction, delete the existing one and add a new custom reaction.